Step-by-Step Guide to Calculating Your Business’ Worth

 7. Now Do the Same with Vendors

 We once sold a business that appeared to be a perfect sale candidate after our initial analysis.
 Then, we had the business discuss its spend with all of its vendors and make note of any vendor where it single sourced an item.
-It turned out our client sourced a foaming nozzle from a company that had a patent on the technology.
+It turned out that our client sourced a foaming nozzle from a company that had a patent on the technology.
 No one else could produce this foaming nozzle.
 If that company’s profits and products depended exclusively on this nozzle, the fact that it could be sourced from only one vendor, put that company at risk.

 Take a look where you spend your money with vendors.
 If you don’t have multiple suppliers, could you get them?
 What sort of pricing power do your vendors have?

-8. Think about “Pie in the Sky” Opportunities
+8. Think About “Pie in the Sky” Opportunities

 Without any limitations, what could your business do?
 What other companies would you acquire?
 What products would you launch?
 Sometimes, there is a lot of opportunity in a business that a current owner may not be seizing but a new owner could immediately enjoy.
 This low hanging fruit is attractive to buyers and can make a business more valuable.